Brett Elliott

-Brett Elliott (born June 11, 1982) is an American football coach and former player.
-He is the co-offensive coordinator and quarterbacks coach at his alma mater, Linfield University.
-He was previously the quarterbacks coach at Texas State University.
+Brett Elliott (born June 11, 1982) is an American college football coach and former player.
+He is the head football coach for Lewis & Clark College, a position he has held since 2025.
+He also coached for Mississippi State, James Madison, Texas State, and Linfield.

 Playing career

 College

 Elliott was the starter for the 2002 Utah Utes football team and began the season as the starter for the 2003 team before breaking his wrist in the second game of the season and being replaced by Heisman finalist and future #1 NFL draft pick Alex Smith.

 After Alex Smith took over the starting job, Brett transferred to Linfield University where he led the 2004 Linfield Wildcats football team to an NCAA Division III Football Championship, and set national college football records including the season record for touchdowns thrown in a season (61).
 In 2005, he won both the Gagliardi Trophy and the Melberger Award.

 College statistics

 Professional

 Elliot was on the San Diego Chargers roster in 2006.
 He served as a backup on the San Jose SaberCats in 2008, behind Mark Grieb.
 He did not throw a pass, but the SaberCats reached ArenaBowl XXII before losing to the Philadelphia Soul.

 In 2010, Elliot became the starter for the Utah Blaze.
 He was 249-of-432 (57.6%) for 2,674 yards, 59 touchdowns and 17 interceptions.
 But the Blaze finished the 2010 season with a 2–14 record.
 In 2011, he joined the Georgia Force.
 Through three games, he led the AFL with a 126.06 quarterback rating.